Wilson Insurance and Financial

 For a TFSA, there are never any conversion requirements as there is no maximum age for a TFSA.

-For an RRSP, you must convert it to a Registered Retirement Income Fund (RRIF) if you turn 71 by December 31st of 2021.
+For an RRSP, you must convert it to a Registered Retirement Income Fund (RRIF) if you turn 71 by December 31st, 2025.

-Tax Treatment of withdrawals
+Tax Treatment of Withdrawals

 One of the most attractive things about a TFSA is that all your withdrawals are tax-free!
-This is why they are recommended for short-term goals; you don’t have to worry about taxes when you take money out to pay for a house or a dream vacation.
+Therefore, they are recommended for short-term goals; you don’t have to worry about taxes when you take money out to pay for a house or a dream vacation.

 With an RRSP, if you make a withdrawal, it will be taxed as income except in two cases: